 Some of our most notable recent achievements include:

-With this year marking the twentieth anniversary of the September 11th attacks, the mission of the Global Center has never been more urgent.
+With last year marking the twentieth anniversary of the September 11th attacks, the mission of the Global Center has never been more urgent.

 Violent extremist attacks and recruitment continue to rise in much of the world, and the pandemic is exacerbating many of the root causes of violence and conflict.
 Repressive governments have exploited the public health crisis to curb basic freedoms, invoking extraordinary powers that enable them to act without proper accountability.
 New technologies are proliferating to support emergency responses, but they perpetuate enormous power asymmetries that favor those who control information.
 Such responses are highly discriminatory as securitization and surveillance tactics are used disproportionately against racial, religious, and ethnic minority groups.
 These practices are not new—in fact, many mirror the restrictive measures in place since the dawn of the so-called “war on terror,” which has resulted in untold numbers of causalities and massive violations of civil liberties.

 If unmitigated, these developments foreshadow increased instability across the world.

 Two decades into the failed war on terror, we must move beyond a militarized approach, confront the systemic injustices that pollute national and international security and criminal justice sectors, and tackle interconnected threats in tandem.
 These realities require truly unprecedented cooperation.
 The Global Center is uniquely positioned to lead collaborative responses that restore human rights and rebuild trust at a moment when our work is more pressing than ever.

 To rise to these challenges, the Global Center’s 2021–2023 Strategic Plan sets out four priorities for our next phase of growth and development: